opensearch-project/documentation-website/_ingest-pipelines/processors/sort.md

 |---|---|---|
 `field`  | Required | The field to be sorted.
 Must be an array.
 `order`  | Optional | The sort order to apply.
 Accepts `asc` for ascending or `desc` for descending.
 Default is `asc`.
-`target_field` | Optional | The name of the field where the sorted array is stored.
-If not specified, the sorted array is stored in the same field as the original array (the `field` variable).
+`target_field` | Optional | The name of the field in which the sorted array is stored.
+If not specified, then the sorted array is stored in the same field as the original array (the `field` variable).
 `description`  | Optional  | A description of the processor's purpose or configuration.
 `if` | Optional | Specifies to conditionally execute the processor.
 `ignore_failure` | Optional | Specifies to ignore processor failures.
 See [Handling pipeline failures]({{site.url}}{{site.baseurl}}/ingest-pipelines/pipeline-failures/).